lyhiving/baserow2/docs/guides/running-the-dev-environment.md

 when you visit http://localhost:8000/api/groups/ in a browser you should see the error "Authentication credentials were not provided." as no JWT was provided.

-## Attaching to the the Dev Environment
+## Attaching to the dev environment

 The dev environment consists of a number of docker containers, see: